silviourbano/buddy-car/README.md

 # buddy-car
-autonomous car using tensorflow and python
+autonomous car using deep learning and pytorch